 The lead SCA should:

 a.
 Determine the scope of NRC’s graded safety culture assessment, based on results of the evaluation of the licensee’s third-party safety culture assessment in section 02.07, in consultation with the team leader, assistant team leader, Regional and program office management, and others as appropriate.
-Depending on the circumstances, the scope of the graded safety culture assessment may range from focusing on functional groups which the licensee’s third-party assessment identified as having problems/weakness or insufficiently evaluated, or performing an assessment of specific safety culture , to conducting an NRC independent safety culture assessment.
+Depending on the circumstances, the scope of the graded safety culture assessment may range from focusing on functional groups which the licensee’s third-party assessment identified as having problems/weakness or insufficiently evaluated, or performing an assessment of specific safety culture traits, to conducting an NRC independent safety culture assessment.

 b.
 Determine the methods best suited for the graded safety culture assessment.
 Prepare the selected data collection tools, such as interview and focus group guides and behavioral observation checklists.
 Coordinate with the other inspection team members to determine how to obtain data from their focus areas to support the safety culture activities.